cburki/docker-mongodb/README.md

 Summary
 -------

 MongoDB server image.
-It extend the official [mongo](https://hub.docker.com/_/mongo/) image in the way that it setup authorization if an administrator password is given when running the image.
+It extend the official [mongo](https://hub.docker.com/_/mongo/) image in the way that it setup authorization for a given administrator.
 For persistent storage, you could use the cburki/volume-data container to store the database data.

 This image can also be used to execute a mongo shell to connect to a server.